iamobservable/open-webui-starter/README.md

 ## Tooling and Applications

 This starter project includes the following tooling and applications.
+A [Service Architecture Diagram](https://github.com/iamobservable/open-webui-starter/blob/main/docs/service-architecture-diagram.md) is also available that describes how the components of are connected.

 - **[Cloudflare](https://www.cloudflare.com/)**: Platform providing anonymous proxying and SSL certificates
 - **[ComfyUI](https://www.comfy.org/)**: Platform for generating node based images